cruschke/tidbyt-evcc/README.md

 ## Verify your setup

-Use the InfluxDB "Data Explorer" to verify evcc is able to sent metrics.
+Use the InfluxDB "Data Explorer" to verify evcc is able to send metrics.

 * select the bucket `evcc`
 * pick measurement `gridPower`